microsoft/testfx-docs/RFCs/004-In-Assembly-Parallel-Execution.md

   </RunConfiguration>
 </RunSettings>
 ```

+Test lifecyle method semantics
+- AssemblyInitialize/Cleanup shall be run only once per assembly (irrespective of parallel or not).
+- ClassInitialize/Cleanup shall be run only once per class (irrespective of parallel or not).
+- TestInitialize/Cleanup shall be run only once per method.

 ## Notes
 1. It will up to the user to ensure that the tests are parallel-ready before enabling parallel test execution.